sashfaq911/Vehicle_Damage_Detection/README.md

 </p>

 An end-to-end AI application for vehicle damage classification using **FastAPI** (backend), **Streamlit** (frontend), and **PyTorch** (deep learning).
 This app let's you drag and drop an image of a car and tells you what kind of damage it has.
+This project showcases my practical skills in computer vision, API design, and full-stack AI deployment.

 ## 🛑 Problem Statement  <a name="problem-statement"></a>
 Vehicle accidents often result in damages that need quick assessment for insurance claims and repair cost estimation.
 Manual inspection is time-consuming, subjective, and prone to human error.
 There is a need for an automated solution that can classify the type of car damage accurately and efficiently, making the claims and repair process faster and more reliable.

 ## 💡 Solution Statement
 This project provides an AI-powered vehicle damage detection system built on a **ResNet50 deep learning model**.
 The system is deployed on **Hugging Face Spaces**, combining a **FastAPI backend** for inference and a **Streamlit frontend** for user interaction.
-Users can upload an image of a damaged car, and the application instantly classifies the type of damage, showcasing practical skills in computer vision, API design, and full-stack AI deployment.
+Users can upload an image of a damaged car and the application instantly classifies the type of damage.

 Here's a screenshot below of what the app looks like: